mishkinf/PowerShellDev/README.md

 ### Instructions To Setup Git and SSH
 1. Install msysgit with everything included from http://msysgit.github.io/
 2. During installation make sure to select "Use Git from the Windows Command Prompt"
+3. Add "C:\Program Files (x86)\Git\bin" to your PATH
-2. Modify .ssh/config and add your keyfile information "
+4. Modify .ssh/config and add your keyfile information "
 	Host *
 	    ForwardAgent yes